Get the sleep of your dreams with these simple feng shui tips for your bedroom.

 Ideally, your bedroom should be restful and not used for anything but sex and sleep.
 Banish all paperwork and the television to other rooms, keeping clutter to a minimum.
 “Keep on hand the things you need while in bed but put away everything else,” says Donna Stellhorn, the owner of Moonrise Books in Albuquerque, New Mexico, and an expert in feng shui techniques.
 “The simpler the better,” she adds.

-If that still doesn’t work, consider these tips:
+If you’re still not sleeping better, consider these tips: